 - experience key rituals and routines of Writer’s Workshop

-- learn to craft mini-lessons that teach craft, revision, conventions—and more
+- create mini-lessons that teach craft, revision, conventions—and more

 - draft pieces that may serve as teaching tools for mini-lessons